mcchrish/nnn.vim/README.md

 ### Install

-You must install n³ itself.
+n³ must be installed.
 Instructions [here](https://github.com/jarun/nnn/wiki/Usage#installation).

-Then install using your favorite plugin manager:
+Then install the plugin using your plugin manager:

 ```vim
 " using vim-plug